zacinthepark/TIL/react/react-guide/README.md

       ```
 - `useLoaderData()`
   - get access to the **closest loader data**
+    - highest level at which it looks for data is the route defintion of the route for which the component is loaded
   - can use `useLoaderData()` in the element that's assigned to a route AND in all components that might be used inside that element
 - put your loader logic in the page component and import it in the routing definition (RECOMMENDED)
 - `useNavigation()`